-Overview of Microsoft Graph connectors
+Microsoft Graph connectors overview for Microsoft Search

 Microsoft Search indexes all your Microsoft 365 data to make it searchable for users.
-With Microsoft Graph connectors, your organization can index third-party data so it appears in Microsoft Search results.
+With Microsoft Graph connectors, your organization can index third-party data so that it appears in Microsoft Search results.
 This feature expands the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
 The third-party data can be hosted on-premises or in the public or private clouds.

 This article is intended to help Microsoft 365 administrators locate the resources that are available to answer the following questions:

 - What data sources can be connected to Microsoft Search?

 - How do I customize and configure search results?

 - How do I search my connector data from a custom application?